karyngonzalez/core-code-from-scratch-readme/README.md

 ## Date Of Birth
 1. Ask for the date of birth and call it 'date_of_birth’.
 2. Calculate in which year we are currently right now and call it 'present_year'.
-3. Then substract ‘year_now' from the ’date_of_birth’ in order to get the age.
+3. Then substract ‘present_year' from the ’date_of_birth’ in order to get the age.
 4. Calculate as: 'age' =  'present_year' - 'date_of_birth'.
 5. Print the result calculated age.
 6. End.
+## Find The Treasure
+First statement to take in consideration is that all of the messages are lies, so the following is implicit according to each person’s logic:

+The middle chest doesn’t have a treasure as it is stated in the beginning that it has.
+It is also stated that all the chests have treasures, indicating that not all of them have treasures.
+The last statement indicates that only one of this chests have treasure, stipulating more than one has a treasure.

+*Conclusion: A and C have a treasure.*